hms-networks/flexy-thingworx-connector/import/README.md

 Fill in the following credentials:
 * talk2MAccount: Account name for login to Talk2M
-* talk2MDeviceID: Device ID associated with Talk2M account.
+* talk2MDeveloperID: Developer ID associated with Talk2M account.
 * talk2MPassword: Password for login to Talk2M account.
 * talk2MUsername: Username for login to Talk2M account.